rankynbass/XIVLauncher4rpm/README.md

 sudo dnf copr remove rankyn/xivlauncher
 ```
 ### openSUSE
-The repo is built for tumbleweed, but works with LEAP 15.3 and 15.4 as well.
-It's possible anything from the 15.x family will work, but 15.2 hit end-of-life on 2021-12-31, so I won't bother testing it.
+The repo is built for tumbleweed, but works with LEAP 15.4 as well.
+It's possible anything from the 15.x family will work, but 15.2 hit end-of-life on 2021-12-31 and 15.3 will hit EOL on 2022-11-30, so I won't bother testing them.
 If you ever have problems with the repo not refreshing properly (not seeing a new update, for example), just uninstall and reinstall the repo.

 *Install*
 ```